pettarin/penelope/README.rst

                             add this string between merged definitions (default: '
                             | ')
       --mobi-no-kindlegen   do not run kindlegen, keep .opf and .html files (default: False)
+      --no-definitions      do not output definitions for EPUB and MOBI formats (default: False)
       --sd-ignore-sametypesequence
                             ignore the value of sametypesequence in StarDict .ifo